Child Care Assistance

 Apply for a variety of cash assistance benefits through the Colorado Program Eligibility and Application Kit (PEAK) website.
 Click to learn about the PEAK benefits and to apply.

-The Colorado Child Care Assistance Program (CCCAP) program provides child care assistance to families who are working, searching for employment, or are in training, and families who are enrolled in the Colorado Works program and need child care services to support their efforts toward self-sufficiency.
+The Colorado Child Care Assistance Program (CCCAP) provides child care assistance to families who are working, searching for employment, or are in training, and families who are enrolled in the Colorado Works program and need child care services to support their efforts toward self-sufficiency.
 CCCAP provides you access to reduced cost child care at licensed child care facilities or qualified (unlicensed) providers.

 The Colorado Child Care Assistance Program is administered through county departments of social/human services under the direction of the CDHS Division of Early Care and Learning.
-Counties set income maximums for eligibility for families, but must serve families with income of 165 percent or less of the federal poverty guideline (if funding allows), and may not serve families that have income of over 85 percent of the state median income.
+Counties set income maximums for eligibility for families, but must serve families with income of 165 percent or less of the federal poverty guideline (if funding allows), and may not serve families that have an income of over 85 percent of the state median income.

 You may be eligible to participate in CCCAP if you:

 - Are working, seeking employment, or are participating in training/education

 - Have at least one child who is under 13 years old (or 19 years old if the child has special needs or a disability and requires child care)